finger563/cpswt-db/README.md

 and organizations.
 Additionally, it is responsible for the sharing of resources between these projects, users, and organizations.

+The main functions of the project management subsystem are
+  * User/Organization creation
+  * User/Organization authentication
+  * User/Organization removal
+  * User/Organization authorization (w.r.t.
+Vulcan Projects)
+  * Vulcan Project creation
+  * Vulcan Project deletion
+  * Project object/data sharing

+The events on the database that the project management subsystem listens for are
+  * User/Organization creation
+  * User/Organization update
+  * User/Organization removal
+  * Project creation
+  * Proejct update
+  * Project removal

 ## Modeling Subsystem

 The modeling subsystem provides the user interface for creating federates, interactions, coas, federations, and experiments within a vulcan CPSWT project.
-The modeling subsystem interfaces with the project management subsystem and the database proxy interface to ensure that each of the newly created model objects gets properly represented as a new (or new version of an) object in the database.
+The modeling subsystem interfaces with the project management subsystem and the database interface to ensure that each of the newly created model objects gets properly represented as a new (or new version of an) object in the database.
 Additionally, the modeling subsystem must provide an